 - Plan for alternative escape routes and meeting places.

-- Provide constant maintenance to your escape vehicle (car, motorcycle, bike, etc.) so it is reliable in case you need to flee.
+- Provide constant maintenance to your escape vehicle (car, motorcycle, bike, etc.).
+It needs to be reliable in case you need to flee.
 Your escape vehicle of choice should have a proper kit (get home bag or bug out bag) built for it.

 - Check your supplies to see if anything needs to be changed or updated.
 Certain items can expire, while others we use and we forget to put them back from where we got them.